1Shmid/TikTakToeFX/README.md

 ### Table `moves`:

 - `id`: Unique move identifier.
-- `move_number`: The move number within the gameRecorder.
+- `move_number`: The move number within the game.
 - `player`: The player who made the move.
-- `row`: The row number on the gameRecorder board (from 0 to 2).
+- `row`: The row number on the game board (from 0 to 2).
-- `col`: The column number on the gameRecorder board (from 0 to 2).
+- `col`: The column number on the game board (from 0 to 2).

 ### Table `games`:

-- `id`: Unique gameRecorder identifier.
+- `id`: Unique game identifier.
-- `total_moves`: Total number of moves in the gameRecorder.
+- `total_moves`: Total number of moves in the game.
 - `player_moves`: Number of moves made by the player.
 - `computer_moves`: Number of moves made by the computer.
-- `result`: The result of the gameRecorder (e.g., "Player wins" or "Computer wins").
+- `result`: The result of the game (e.g., "Player wins" or "Computer wins").
-- `duration`: The duration of the gameRecorder in seconds.
+- `duration`: The duration of the game in seconds.
-- `level`: The difficulty level of the gameRecorder (e.g., "EASY", "HARD", "AI").
+- `level`: The difficulty level of the game (e.g., "EASY", "HARD", "AI").
-- `game_state`: The gameRecorder state represented as a string containing information about the placement of
+- `game_state`: The game state represented as a string containing information about the placement of
-  Xs and Os on the gameRecorder board.
+  Xs and Os on the game board.

 ## Data Access Methods

 - `getTotalGames`: Returns the total number of games played.
-- `getLongestGameDuration`: Returns the duration of the longest gameRecorder.
+- `getLongestGameDuration`: Returns the duration of the longest game.
-- `getShortestGame`: Returns the duration of the shortest gameRecorder (in seconds) and the number of moves in it.
+- `getShortestGame`: Returns the duration of the shortest game (in seconds) and the number of moves in it.
 - `getTotalWins`: Returns the total number of wins in the games.
 - `getPlayerWins`: Returns the number of wins for a specific player.
-- `getWinningGameStates`: Returns a list of winning gameRecorder states.
+- `getWinningGameStates`: Returns a list of winning game states.

 ## Logging